Hellblazer: Lady Constantine

 The vignettes detailing the travels of Cumhu and his cohort (other humanoids such as Jimmy the Shrew and various other-timeline versions of Audrey and Guy) sometimes alternate with the version of Guy in the timeline we last saw him in, who is engaged in similar astral travel.
 Like many psychic visionary testimonials, there is mention of being shut out, as though your brain can make phone calls to other planes but- if no one picks up the phone -you’re just kind of stuck waiting.
 Guy enters a familiar but empty estate where he “hardly expects Audrey Carsons to be there.”
 Sure enough, Audrey is gone, as though the ‘phone call’ with the location denoted by the finca imagery is now over with.

-The works of Burroughs furnishes other possibilities, of course.
+The works of Burroughs furnish other possibilities, of course.
 Usually, when this happens in Burroughs, it signifies the foreclosure of a timeline; a moment in which someone realizes that they survived a timeline edit.
 What that means is that the circumstances that shaped you are now gone from the past but the consequences remain in your perspective, such as in ‘Hauser and O’Brien’ at the end of Naked Lunch or at the beginning of Dead Fingers Talk.

 After Cumhu steals the timeline manipulation texts from his father, he is assailed by “two pot-bellied green guards” whom he promptly shoots full of arrows.
 Later, in Cities of the Red Night, Burroughs would write of Venusian combatants called the Green Guard.
 “Genetic eunuchs: pot-bellied and strong.”
 Cities of the Red Night also features characters called Audrey Carsons, Clinch Todd and a later arrival called Guy.

-Given the importance with ancient linguistic constructs invested with the psychic energy of belief, I suspect the blank-verse fragments in Burroughs’ treatment represent markers on a temporal map, accessed through associative resonance with whoever hears them.
+Given the importance of ancient linguistic constructs invested with the psychic energy of belief, I suspect the blank-verse fragments in Burroughs’ treatment represent markers on a temporal map, accessed through associative resonance with whoever hears them.
 Since these sections are derived from earlier text within Ah Pook Is Here, the original placement and meaning is clearly meant to inform the cut-up / fold-in meaning; creating an effect comparable to associatively-spliced film.

 Cracks in the surface of space-time above temporal fault lines appear to be a factor in how avatars of deities manifest through currently living humans.
 Deities are timeless beings.
 When their timelessness is forced to intersect with the third dimension, it makes sense that their personalities would simply “gather” around corresponding three-dimensional occasions.
 No divine avatar mentioned in Ah Pook Is Here (or anywhere else in Burroughs) was specifically born to be that avatar.
 Anyone could be an avatar depending on circumstance.
 It follows that avatars such as Guy Smith and Old Sarge were occasioned by the timeline fuckery of Mr. Hart.
 Guy Smith appears to have embodied Ah Pook / Ah Puch as a direct consequence of his brother’s murder.